 Image by: Asim Patel [CC BY-SA 3.0], from Wikimedia Commons The Geminid meteor shower peaks tomorrow.
 This is one of the best meteor showers each year producing roughly 120 meteors per hour at their peak.
 Your best chance to see them will be tonight into tomorrow morning.
 Learn more about the Geminids.

 Tonight if you look south around 6pm you will find a bright red object that does not twinkle; this is Mars.
 A little to the west of Mars will be a waxing crescent moon.
 Learn more about the Mars Exploration Program.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, July 10.
-All times are given as local St. Louis time (Central Daylight Time).
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, December 11.
+Times are given as local St. Louis time in Central Standard Time due to the time change coming this Sunday.
 For definitions of terminology used in the night sky update, click the highlighted text.
-Information updated weekly or as needed.
-Join us for our next star… Continue reading
+Information updated weekly or… Continue reading

 On this date in 1972 The Apollo 17 mission landed on the moon in the Tauris-Littrow valley.
 This site in on the southeast edge of Mare Serenitatis.
 Learn more about Apollo 17